 | Price | $24.95 |

-2. Venture 4th Travel Money Belt — Best Color Selection and Warranty
+2. a popular value-focused brand Travel Money Belt — Best Color Selection and Warranty

-The Venture 4th is the Alpha Keeper’s closest competitor and frequently holds the #1 Best Seller spot in Amazon’s Travel Wallets category.
+The a popular value-focused brand is the Alpha Keeper’s closest competitor and frequently holds the #1 Best Seller spot in Amazon’s Travel Wallets category.
 The build quality is comparable — 210D ripstop nylon, RFID-blocking fabric, moisture-wicking mesh back panel — and the price is identical at $24.95.

-Where Venture 4th differentiates is variety and warranty.
+Where a popular value-focused brand differentiates is variety and warranty.
 Eight color options (including purple and green, which no other brand offers) and a lifetime replacement guarantee that covers any defect, no questions asked.
 If your belt wears out in two years, they replace it free.

 The RFID protection is single-layer rather than Alpha Keeper’s three-layer approach, and there are no bonus RFID sleeves included.
-But for travelers who value color choice and warranty peace of mind, Venture 4th is an excellent pick.
+But for travelers who value color choice and warranty peace of mind, a popular value-focused brand is an excellent pick.

 Pros